 Key tasks and responsibilities include:

-- Copy Writing – Writing promotional copy in the form of a conference programme, in the language of your target audience.
-Insuring that all sales-driven materials such as web, direct mail and email copy will maximise delegate attendance
+Copy Writing – Writing promotional copy in the form of a conference programme, in the language of your target audience and insuring that all sales-driven materials such as web, direct mail and email copy will maximise delegate attendance.

-- Onsite Attendance – Attending conferences to ensure excellent delivery and smooth running on the day.
+Onsite Attendance – Attending events to ensure excellent delivery and smooth running on the day.
 Often this will include opening your conference.
 This is an opportunity to represent the company and to network with key players and speakers within the sector.
-To build relationships and shake hands with the people that helped shape your agenda.